 Typically though, switching to a tariff that has an overnight off-peak rate will likely reduce your home energy costs, since this is when the majority of an EV’s charging is carried out.
 Those that regularly need to charge at home, and rely on domestic charging rather than support from workplace or public charging, will see the greatest benefits here.

-All of the EV-tailored tariffs above include a renewable energy promise, with the supplier matching energy used by the customer with electricity from renewable sources.
+All of the EV-tailored tariffs included in our tool feature a renewable energy promise, with the supplier matching energy used by the customer with electricity from renewable sources.
 It means that those who take up one of those tariffs are not only reducing their costs, but also their ‘well-to-wheel’ emissions.

 Electric vehicles may be much greener than ICE models, but there are still emissions to be taken into account from the UK’s average electricity mix.
 With a renewable-based tariff, EV drivers can rest easy in knowing that powering their electric vehicle is not adding to air pollution – even when taking electricity generation into account.